Product Gifting vs. Product Seeding:

 Health, Wellness, and Supplements

 FTC and FDA scrutiny is highest here.
-Structure gifting agreements carefully, ensure every piece of gifted content includes appropriate disclosures, and avoid any language that implies medical claims.
+Structure product gifting agreements carefully, ensure every piece of gifted content includes appropriate disclosures, and avoid any language that implies medical claims.
 Seeding to licensed health professionals builds credibility but requires even more careful messaging guidance.

 Tech and Consumer Electronics

-Frequently Asked Questions
+Frequently Asked Questions About Product Gifting

 Track organic mentions using social listening tools, monitor website direct traffic lifts post-campaign, and measure brand search volume trends.
 For brands with affiliate infrastructure, seed with tracked links from the start even without content requirements.
 Qualitative signals matter too: saving high-quality seeded content for future paid ads can dramatically lower your creative production costs.

-The Bottom Line
+The Bottom Line on Product Gifting and Seeding

-Gifting is a short-game content engine.
+Product gifting is a short-game content engine.
 Use it to generate UGC, build social proof quickly, and activate audiences around specific moments.
 Seeding is a long-game relationship investment.
 Use it to build a community of genuine advocates who will talk about your brand not because they were asked, but because they want to.